microsoft/accessibility-insights-web/README.md

 ### Using the terminal

 `npm test` runs all unit tests.
+`npm test -- -u` runs all tests and update snapshot files

-`npm run test:e2e` runs all end-to-end tests - you'll need to run `npm run build` first if you've changed non-test code.
+`npm run test:e2e` runs all end-to-end tests - **Please do not use admin mode cli.** Also you'll need to run `npm run build` first if you've changed non-test code.
+`npm run test:e2e -- -u` runs all end-to-end tests and update snapshot files

 To run a single or small number of test files, run `npm test -- {FILE_NAME_REGEX}`